 42. The Food Web of the Sahara Desert

-This lesson is on the food web of the Sahara Desert.
-In this lesson, we'll go over what a food web is and how it applies to the Sahara.
-We'll also review what the Sahara desert is and where it is located, as well as a specific food web for the Sahara.
+This lesson looks at the food web of the Sahara Desert.
+We'll go over what a food web is and how it applies to the Sahara Desert.
+We'll also touch on some of the features of this desert and where it's located.

 43. The Food Web of the Sonoran Desert

 Do you how organisms of the Sonoran desert would fit in on a food web?
 In this lesson, you will learn what a food web is and view an example food web containing Sonoran desert creatures.

 What do you know about the freshwater ecosystem?
 In this lesson, you will learn about the freshwater ecosystem.
 You will also learn some of the feeding interactions that occur between organisms in this environment.

 45. The Grassland Food Web: Temperate, African & Tropical

 Have you ever heard of a grassland before?
 Did you know that there is more than one type of grassland?
 In this lesson, you will learn some specifics about different types of grasslands and the interactions between the organisms that inhabit them.

 This lesson is on the kelp forest food web.
 In this lesson, we'll learn what kelp is and where kelp forests are located.
 We'll also cover some food web basics and learn about the food web for one kelp forest.

 Did you ever think about the organisms that live under your feet?
 In this lesson, you will learn about the soil ecosystem and some of the organisms that are a part of it.
 You will also view an example of a soil food web.

 48. The Temperate Deciduous Forest Food Web